renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set to any value, Renovate will always paginate requests to GitHub fully, instead of stopping after 10 pages.

+## `RENOVATE_PAGINATE_DOCKER_MAX_PAGES`

+If set to an integer, Renovate will use this as max page number for docker tags lookup on docker registries, instead of the default 20 pages.
+This is useful for registries which ignores the `n` parameter in the query string and only return 50 tags per page.

 ## `RENOVATE_REUSE_PACKAGE_LOCK`

 If set to "false" (string), Renovate will remove any existing `package-lock.json` before trying to update it.